21 Amazing Beaches in Heraklion for Crete Travelers

 16. Agiofaraggo beach

 For those with a sense of adventure, a hike through the gorge reveals cave nooks against vertical walls where monks once lived.
 The largest of these caves is known as Goumenospilios.
-Agiofaraggo beach is also near Vourvoulis, a hidden lake that is an open sinkhole, embraced by vertical cliffs and connected to the open sea via an underwater passage.
+Agiofaraggo beach also lies near Vourvoulis, a hidden lake that is an open sinkhole, embraced by vertical cliffs and connected to the open sea via an underwater passage.

 17. Fodele beach

-Fodele is a small seaside community with a large sandy beach, located approximately 27 kilometers west of Heraklion Town.
+Fodele is a small seaside community with a large sandy beach, located approximately 27 kilometers (16.78 miles) west of Heraklion Town.
 Despite its proximity to the tourist hotspots of Agia Pelagia and Bali, Fodele maintains a low-key charm.
 Fodele was once the site of the ancient town of Astali, a seaport for Axios.

 Fodele is globally recognized as the birthplace of Dominikos Theotokopoulos, better known as “El Greco.”
 The town’s main attractions include the El Greco Museum, dedicated to the 16th-century painter, and the impressive Byzantine Church of Panagia, dating back to the 14th century.
-El Greco, a significant figure in the development of Western art, is known for his unique style characterized by elongated forms, bright colors, and spiritual themes.
+El Greco, a significant figure in the development of Western art, is known for his unique style characterized by elongated forms, bright colors and spiritual themes.

 18. Kommos beach